joao-svalencar/MS_CerradoRegions/README.md

       - summary.csv: file containing summarized BEs information (created manually ad hoc);
       - SuppInfo_S4_mpa.csv: file containing the presence x absence matrix (created within scripts);
     - tests:
-      - chisq_alt_sp.txt: chi-square summary for the test of the aggregation of vertebrate classes in distinct elevation categories;
       - chisq_class_nc.txt: chi-square summary for the test of the aggregation of vertebrate classes in the noise component;
-      - chisq_class_wnBE.txt: chi-square summary for the test of the aggregation of vertebrate classes in the detectec BEs (antagonic to the later);
+      - chisq_class_wnBE.txt: chi-square summary for the test of the aggregation of vertebrate classes in the detected BEs (antagonic to the later);
+      - chisq_elev_noNoise.txt: chi-square summary for the test of the aggregation of vertebrate classes in the two elevation categories (full dataset, created within scripts);
+      - chisq_elev_restricted.txt: chi-square summary for the test of the aggregation of vertebrate classes in the two elevation categories (only restricted BEs dataset, created within scripts);
       - chisq_tet_genus.txt: chi-square summary for the test of the second prediction of the vicariance model;
-      - elevation_all.txt: linear model summary of the fitting of species elevational records as a function of BEs (full dataset, created within scripts);
-      - elevation_restricted.txt: linear model summary of the fitting of species elevational records as a function of BEs (only restricted BEs dataset, created within scripts);
       - prabtest.rds: .rds file storing the result of the test (`prabtest`) of the first prediction of the vicariance model;
       - prabtest.txt: summary of the test (`prabtest`) of the first prediction of the vicariance model;